• Skip to primary navigation

 British scones vs American scones

-• Britain - scones are generally cut into rounds with a plain or fluted-edged cutter.
-Traditional scones are left plain, but sometimes they contain dried fruit.
-The tops are brushed with milk or egg for a golden finish.
-After baking the scones are usually served split in half, with jam THEN clotted cream, or simply a smear of butter.
-Savoury cheese scones are also popular in the UK and made in the same way.
+In Britain, scones are traditionally cut into rounds using a plain or fluted-edged cutter.
+They’re usually plain or contain dried fruit, with the tops brushed in milk or egg for a golden finish.
+Once baked, they’re typically split in half and served with jam first, then clotted cream—or just a simple smear of butter.
+Cheese scones are also popular and made using the same method, just without the sugar.

 🥡 Storage

-Scones are best eaten fresh out of the oven, whilst still warm.
+Scones are at their best fresh from the oven, still warm and soft.

-• To Store.
-Keep in an airtight container for up to 3 days.
+Store - Keep scones in an airtight container at room temperature for up to 3 days.

-• To Freeze.
-Scones freeze really well.
-Place the cooled scones into a freezer-safe container and freeze for up to 3 months.
-Defrost at room temperature and reheat in the oven or microwave.
+Freeze - Scones freeze brilliantly.
+Once completely cool, place them in a freezer-safe container or bag and freeze for up to 3 months.
+Defrost at room temperature, then reheat in the oven or microwave if desired.

 Close-up of a cherry and almond scone served with jam and clotted cream.